-(e) Investment income
+(e) Investment Income

-Interest income is recognised in the Statement of comprehensive income for interest bearing financial instruments on an accruals basis.
+Interest income is recognised in the Statement of Profit or Loss and Other Comprehensive Income for all financial instruments on an accruals basis.
 Other changes in fair value for such instruments are recorded in accordance with the policies described in Note 2(b).